rwarnking/lufuvis-light/README.md

 ```
 afterwards activate the environment (`conda activate lufuvis`) and start the application. -->

-The main dependency is the anvil tool found here:
+The main dependency can be found here:
 <!-- * [flask](https://pypi.org/project/Flask/) for the flask server -->
 * ...